time-in-translation/xml-converters/README.md

 # xml-converters

-This repository contains Python3 scripts to convert various formats to the [XML format used in OPUS](http://opus.nlpl.eu/).
+This repository contains Python scripts to convert various formats to the [XML format used in OPUS](http://opus.nlpl.eu/).

 ## Generic

-### tab.py
+### treetagger2opus.py

-Converts output from [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) to the OPUS format.
+Converts tab-separated output from [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) to the OPUS format.

+### opus2conll.py

+Converts the OPUS format to CONLL.

+### conll2opus.py

+Converts CONLL to the OPUS format.

+### swda2opus.py

+Converts SWDA to the OPUS format.

 ## Language specific